payeezy/google_pay/README.md

 For an explanation of the response fields please refer to the FirstAPI Developer Portal at [https://developer.payeezy.com/payeezy-api/apis/post/transactions](https://developer.payeezy.com/payeezy-api/apis/post/transactions).

 # Sample Application
 The sample application provided on GitHub demonstrates how FirstAPI can be used to process Pay with Google requests.
+The application makes use of the [Volley library] (http://developer.android.com/training/volley/index.html) to issue REST requests to the FirstAPI servers.

+The application requires the following permissions:

+- android.permission.INTERNET

+- android.permission.ACCESS_NETWORK_STATE